Doctor of Missiology

 Module Three: Leadership and Change Dynamics

-- Each module will be structured as a 12-unit block, comprised of a pre-reading, eight-unit tutorial combined with a four- unit methods course, and post-module write-ups.
+- Each module will be structured as a 12-unit block, comprised of an eight-unit seminar and a four-unit methods course.